modxcms/pThumb/README.md

 pThumb 1.0 beta
 ===============

 pThumb — a fork of phpThumbOf 1.4.0.
+It's an effort to get maintenance and development restarted on a very useful extra: fix some bugs, add a few new features and make some performance improvements.

 Installation